 - Once you are happy with an offer, you need to formally accept it.

 - Remember that accepting an offer is not legally binding, and you can legally change your mind or accept a higher offer later (gazumping) – but remember, this can be pretty distressing to the buyer

 You and the buyer will have to decide:

 - The length of time between exchange and completion (usually 7-28 days after the exchange of contracts)

 - What fixtures and fittings will be included – and how much will they pay for them

 - Any discounts due to problems flagged up by the survey

 - When you exchange contracts with the buyer you become legally committed to selling the property – and they are legally committed to buying it from you

 - If you pull out after this without due reason, the buyer’s deposit will be returned to them and you may be sued

-- For more information and to find out about the details of the process read our guide on How do I exchange contracts?
+- For more information and to find out about the details of the process, read our guide How do I exchange contracts?

-- You can move out whenever you like, even up until the day of completion (although clearly, you need somewhere to move to)
+- You can move out whenever you like, including on the day of completion (if you have somewhere to move to)

 - It is less stressful to move out beforehand, if that is possible

 - At the time of completion, the property has to be in the condition agreed in the contract including all the fixtures and fittings